ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Introduction

 The publisher-subscriber setting allows for devices with limited reachability to communicate via a broker that enables store-and-forward messaging between the devices.
-The pub-sub scenario using the Constrained Application Protocol (CoAP) is specified in {{I-D.ietf-core-coap-pubsub}}.
+The pub-sub scenario using the Constrained Application Protocol (CoAP) is specified in {{I-D.ietf-core-coap-pubsub}}, while the one using MQTT is specified in REF MQTT.
 This document defines a way to authorize nodes in a CoAP pub-sub type of setting, using the ACE framework {{I-D.ietf-ace-oauth-authz}}, and to provide the keys for protecting the communication between these nodes.
+This document gives detailed specifications for MQTT and CoAP pub-sub, but can easily be adapted for other transport protocol as well.

 ## Terminology